cansin/next-with-offline/README.md

   - defaults to `/offline`.
-- **showReloadPrompt:** function or boolean - set to a function that returns a Promise that resolves when user agrees to reload, or rejects if the user dismisses, set to `true` if you simply want to rely on `window.confirm`, or to `false` if you want to skip waiting and claim clients.
+- **showReloadPrompt:** function or boolean - set to a function that returns a Promise that resolves when user agrees to reload, or rejects if the user dismisses. set to `true` if you simply want to rely on the default implementation that uses `window.confirm`, or to `false` if you want to skip waiting and claim clients.
   - defaults to `false`.